 Copy links to files in their online Git repositories from inside Visual Studio Code.

-Copy Link to File
+Copy a Link to a File

-Copy Link to Selection
+Copy a Link to the Selection

 If you want to copy a link to a range of lines, just select the lines first.